Rancho Palos Verdes, California: Notable people

 Notable people of Rancho Palos Verdes include Merrill Moses, the Olympic water polo player, who lived there.
 Major League Baseball pitcher Eli Morgan was born and grew up there.
-World number one tennis player Pete Sampras grew up here from 7 years old.
+World number one tennis player Pete Sampras grew up there from 7 years old.
 Top-10 tennis player Eliot Teltscher also lived there, and top-10 tennis player Taylor Fritz lives there.
 Professional basketball player Shawn Weinstein is from there.
 Christen Press, a forward for the United States women's national soccer team and two-time World Cup champion, grew up there.
 Professional poker player Barry Greenstein and artist John Van Hamersveld have resided in Rancho Palos Verdes.

 Christopher John Boyce, a former American defense industry employee who was convicted for selling United States spy satellite secrets to the Soviet Union in the 1970s, grew up there.
 Author Joan Didion lived in the Portuguese Bend Club area of Rancho Palos Verdes for a brief period with her husband John Gregory Dunne and their daughter.
 Chris Doughty, Massachusetts politician and businessman, was born and raised in Palos Verdes, and was eliminated in the primary for the 2022 Gubernatorial race for the Republican Party.